Click here for Employer FAQs

 What does the apprenticeship experience look like?

+You’ll join a first-of-its-kind program that leads to a Nationally recognized Apprenticeship Certification and opportunity for massive career growth!
 In a 5 day week you’d work for 40 hours per week at your marketing job.
 On evenings and some weekends, you will complete projects and learn new skills with the rest of the apprentices.
-The cohort, all of the apprentices, meet 2-3 times per week at Geekdom to collaborate and learn from a local marketing professional.
+The cohort, all of the apprentices, meet 2-3 times per week at Geekdom (San Antonio) or WeWork (Austin) to collaborate and learn from a local marketing professional.

 The apprenticeship is learning new marketing skills through working a marketing job in combination with studying and projects outside of work.
 The DCI Team will meet with you and your employer regularly to ensure you are bringing the maximum value to your employer in addition to furthering your own skills.